akshiv/phys408FourierOptics/LabNoteBook.md

 Therefore there is about 3.46 pixels/mm

-From this we can assume that on the screen there is  12.28 mm/peak using the magnification we found before, we can determine that at the wire mesh this corresponds to a distance of 1.89 mm/peak
+From this we can assume that on the screen there is  12.28 mm/peak using the magnification we found before, we can determine that at the wire mesh this corresponds to a distance of 1.89 mm/peak at the object

 ## Day 3 2018 03 20